slacksec/golang-devops-stuff/README.md

 - `desired_freshness_key`: The key for the actual freshness in the store.
 Set to `"/desired-fresh"`.

+- `dropsonde_port`: The port which metron is listening on to receive metrics.

+- `api_server_address`: The IP address of machine runnine HM9000.

-- `metrics_server_port`: The port on which to serve /varz metrics.
-If set to 0 a random available port will be chosen.
+- `api_server_port`: The port in which to serve the HTTP API.

-- `metrics_server_user`: The username that must be used to authenticate with /varz.
-If set to "" a random username will be generated.

-- `metrics_server_password`: The password that must be used to authenticate with /varz.
-If set to "" a random password will be generated.
+- `api_server_username`: User name to be used for basic auth on the API server.

+- `api_server_password`: Password to be used for basic auth on the API server.

 - `log_level`: Must be one of `"INFO"` or `"DEBUG"`